tompostler/small-projects/README.md

 | [ReplaceAll](#replaceall)                     | Replace all with `std::string` objects.           | C++ | 2013-12 |
 | [SendEmail](#sendemail)                       | Sends GMails with an auth file.                   | C# | 2015-05 |
 | [Notes](#notes)                               | Things that need to be said.                      | N/A | - |

+## Communicator

+A C# project to help with very simple communication.
+Not aimed at being super secure or robust, but targeting ease of use with simple obfuscation (base64 conversion) and simple encryption (AESGCM).